canonical/real-time-ubuntu-docs/docs/how-to/measure-maximum-latency.rst

 .. note::
-    To get more accurate results on latency measurements, it is recommended to run the test on a system with the same load as the one it will have in production, or as similar as possible to the RT application which the system is intended to work.
+    To get more accurate results on latency measurements, it is recommended to run the test on a system with the same or very similar load that is expected in production.
     This could be done by using `stress-ng`_, so first, install it:

     .. code-block:: bash